Explore Kenai

 How can we get the fish home?

 Your guide will fillet and clean your salmon and place it in a bag.
 From there, you can take your filets to one of the many fish processors on the Kenai Peninsula.
+We recommend Custom Seafoods in Soldotna.
 They will package, freeze and ship it to your final destination.
 Additionally, you can get the fish packaged and check it at the airport.

 Copyright © 2024 Explore Kenai - All Rights Reserved.